-2.1 Corporate governance (CG)
+2.2 Corporate governance (CG)

-The Cadbury report (1992, p.
-14) defines corporate governance as 'the system by which companies are directed and controlled'.
+Iliev et al. (2021, p.2) define corporate governance as 'the set of firm practices that seek to minimize' frictions owing to monitoring of the management 'and thereby mitigate agency costs.'
+According to the Cadbury report (1992, p.
+14) corporate governance is 'the system by which companies are directed and controlled'.
 John and Senbet (1998) state that the reason for existence of CG is the separation between ownership and management of corporations and the resulting agency problems.
 As per their study, corporate governance is a means for the owners to exert control over a corporation, thereby exercising the rights accorded to them by the corporate bylaws, and by the legal and regulatory frameworks.
 On the other hand, Demb and Neubauer (1992, p.
 9) define CG as 'the process by which corporations are made responsive to the rights and wishes of the stakeholders'.
 Further, according to them there are four mechanisms that can be employed to attain corporate accountability by influencing corporate behaviour, namely board structures, social pressure, ownership, and regulations.
 Shleifer and Vishny (1997, p.
 737), on the other hand, state that corporate governance deals with mechanisms by 'which suppliers of finance to corporations assure themselves of getting a return on their investment.
 How do the suppliers of finance get managers to return some of the profits to them?
 How do they make sure that managers do not steal the capital they supply or invest it in bad projects?
 How do suppliers of finance control managers?'.
+Naciti et al. (2022, p.
+56) quoting Du Plessis et al. (2018) state that 'corporate governance is a set of rules and organizational structures that are the basis for correct business operation, understood as compensation for the interests-sometimes divergent-of stakeholders'.
+Thus, 'the concept of the CG of a company includes all those rules and processes through which decisions are made; it also indicates the path to follow to achieve corporate objectives and consequently the means of achieving them as well as measuring results achieved' (Naciti et al. 2022, p.
+56).